Colorado Springs Divorce Mediation Lawyers

 Collaborative law is a different approach to problem-solving.
 The collaborative legal process involves each party and their respective attorneys entering into a Participation Agreement to work together and sometimes with other family, parenting, or financial professionals to achieve an outcome or settlement that best meets the specific needs of both parties and their children without the underlying threat of contested litigation.

 The voluntary nature of the process is binding on all parties and the attorneys meaning that if the collaborative process breaks down, the parties would need to hire alternate counsel for any future contested litigation.
-The collaborative attorneys are not eligible and have an ethical conflict of interest in ongoing representation if the case becomes contested.
+The collaborative attorneys are not eligible and have an ethical conflict of interest in ongoing representation if the matter becomes contested.

 Collaborative law is not designed or even intended for all family law matters.
-A common misconception is that collaborative law will be less expensive than the more traditional legal process for divorce, legal separation or child custody.
+A common misconception is that collaborative law will be less expensive than the more traditional legal process for divorce, legal separation, or child custody.
 However, the reality is that it takes time to confer and collaborate among so many parties, and scheduling can often be an obstacle.

 Still, collaborative law may be the right approach in your case if you are playing a safe bet that no disputed issue will surface or if you have confidence in the specific collaborative attorneys’ ability to facilitate a full agreement.